Voting Rules for Accurate Democracy Legislative Systems. Set Policies Central Policies. Voting Voting Cycles.

 A > B > C > A

-Less than 10% of simulated elections lead to a chance voting cycle when there are 4 options spread among 200 voters.
-But on a small council with 3 factions, inadvertent ties are fairly common.
-And manipulators of Condorcet's rule try to create voting cycles.
+Less than 1.5% of real elections lead to a chance voting cycle when there are 21 voters or more.[T] Less than 10% of simulated elections create a voting cycle when there are 4 options spread among 200 voters.
+But on a small council with 3 factions, inadvertent ties are more common.
+And manipulators of agenda voting or Condorcet's rule can sometimes cause a voting cycle — leading to a weak decision by a tie-breaking rule.

 Voters can often forge a cycle by ranking the central item below an opposition item.
 In our first example C was a Condorcet winner.
 But if Uri changes his ballot to rank C below D, we find a voting cycle in which D beats C, C beats B, and B beats D. Each wins by 4 ballots to 3.